jjongsma/component-registry/README.md

   // provider, factory)
   container.component([

-    // Dependencies on other registered components for dynamic injection 'util/log',
+    // Dependencies on other local components for runtime instantiation 'util/log',

     // Multiple dependencies here will be passed to the constructor below in listed order

     // Component constructor which receives instantiated dependencies as parameters
-    // (config is always last)
-    (logger) => new MyApplication(logger, config)
+    // (config is always last), and returns a fully configured component instance (logger) => new MyApplication(logger, config)

   ]);